 This roadblock is a big one for most people.
 We all get attached to certain items and can’t even imagine getting rid of them.
 But here’s the thing… how often do you go back through all your sentimental items?
 Probably not that often.

-I’m not saying you need to get rid of every sentimental item you have, but try to only keep things you absolutely love.
+I’m not saying you need to get rid of every sentimental item you have, but try to only what you absolutely love.
 With everything else, just take a photo of it before you discard it.
 You can keep those photos on your computer or a USB, and then you can preserve the memory without having boxes of old items in your garage.

 7. You’re keeping hobby supplies you haven’t used in years.